For showtimes, click here.

 After its release in 1954, A Star Is Born was edited against the wishes of director George Cukor and Judy Garland.

 Some reviews complained that the musical was too long, and studio executive, Harry Warner, feared that theater exhibitors would disapprove.
 As a result, he ordered that the film be cut, and approximately thirty minutes of content was removed, including three musical numbers.

 Interestingly, before the film was even released, Cukor had second thoughts about the runtime himself.

 He said, “I knew when I had finished it that it was too long.
 I suggested to the studio that I could sweat out 20 minutes here and there without it ever being missed.
 But the studio said, no, they'd release the full film.”

 Of course, he didn’t know the studio would change their mind.

-When the cuts happened, director Cukor was out of the country.
-He fiercely disagreed with the decision afterward, along with Sidney Luft and Judy Garland in protesting the changes.
+When the unauthorized cuts happened, director Cukor was out of the country.
+However, when he found out, he joined Sidney Luft and Judy Garland in protesting the changes.

-“It was edited brutally, stupidly and arbitrarily, and many of Garland's finest moments were taken out,” Cukor said.
+“It was edited brutally, stupidly, and arbitrarily.
+Many of Garland's finest moments were taken out,” Cukor said.

 MOVIES!
-Network proudly airs this restored version so that audiences can enjoy these exclusive moments with Judy in the way it was originally intended.
+Network proudly airs this restored version so that audiences can enjoy these exclusive moments with Judy in the way they were originally intended.